CoachLamb92/donutcat2/README.md

 ## Hi, this is a rushed README

 Please be gentle!
 It's a hot mess, it works but at what cost...<br>
-(The options button doesn't go anywhere, it's a placeholder for future DLC (paid))
+PS: The options button doesn't go anywhere, it's a placeholder for future DLC (paid)<br>
+PPS: A slow double-click is the best way to navigate the menus

-- DOWNLOAD this repo onto your computer
+- CLONE this repo onto your computer
 - Go to your terminal/command line and navigate to the DonutCat2 folder.
 - Execute the following commands, one at a time:

+## Use the arrow keys to move!
+(You are the white circle, you desire the blue squares, we do not like the red circle)

 <h3>Setup (first time only)</h3>